dylanmackenzie/simplexify/README.md

 runs in O(n log n) time, and was written mainly to explore divide-and-conquer algorithms and try out some new ES6 features like modules, classes, let, and unpacking.

+Simplexify DOES NOT currently handle collinear vertices.
+Support is coming soon

 Delaunay and Voronoi
 ----------------